eunyhwang/MLforMarketing/README.md

-This repository aims to archive the codes used in the Text Mining lecture in 2024.
+This repository aims to archive the codes used in the Text Mining lecture in SS 2024 at Sookmyeong University.
 The course consists of 1) NLP Basics, 2) Topic Modeling, and 3) Time-series Analysis.